awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

 ## Step 4: Verify and Test your Auto Scaling Group<a name="verify-as-group"></a>

-Now that you've created your Auto Scaling group, you should be able to see your instances launching in the Amazon EC2 console **Instances** page\.
-These instances should register into your Amazon ECS cluster as well after they launch\.
+Now that you've created your Auto Scaling group, you should see your instances launching in the Amazon EC2 console **Instances** page\.
+These instances should register into your ECS cluster as well after they launch\.

+Verify that the EC2 instances are registered with the cluster\.
+From the ECS console, select the cluster that you registered your instances with\.
+On the **Cluster** page, choose **ECS Instances**\.
+Verify that the **Agent Connected** value is **True** for the instances displayed\.

 To test that your Auto Scaling group is configured properly, create some tasks that consume a considerable amount of memory and start launching them into your cluster\.
 After your cluster exceeds the 75% memory reservation from the CloudWatch alarm for the specified number of periods, you should see a new instance launch in the Amazon EC2 console\.